Demographics of Mexico: Metropolitan areas

 In 2020 there were 48 metropolitan areas in Mexico, in which close to 53% of the country's population lives.
 The most populous metropolitan area in Mexico is the Metropolitan Area of the Valley of Mexico, or Greater Mexico City, which in 2020 had a population of 21.8 million, or around 18% of the nation's population.
 The next four largest metropolitan areas in Mexico are Greater Monterrey (5.3 million), Greater Guadalajara (5.2 million), Greater Puebla (3.2 million) and Greater Toluca (2.3 million), whose added population, along with Greater Mexico City, is equivalent to nearly 30% of the nation's population.

-Greater Mexico City was the fastest growing metropolitan area in the country since the 1930s until the late 1980s.
-Since then, the country has slowly become economically and demographically less centralized.
-From 2000 to 2005 the average annual growth rate of Greater Mexico City was the lowest of the five largest metropolitan areas, whereas the fastest growing metropolitan area was Puebla (2.0%) followed by Monterrey (1.9%), Toluca (1.8%) and Guadalajara (1.8%).
+Greater Mexico City was the fastest growing metropolitan area in Mexico from the 1930s until the late 1980s.
+Since then, Mexico has slowly become economically and demographically less centralized.
+From 2000 to 2005 the average annual growth rate of Greater Mexico City was the lowest of the five largest metropolitan areas.
+The fastest growing metropolitan area was Puebla (2.0%), followed by Monterrey (1.9%), Toluca (1.8%) and Guadalajara (1.8%).

 Other demographic statistics

 The Mexican mestizo population is the most diverse of all the mestizo groups of Latin America, with its mestizos being either largely European or Amerindian rather than having a uniform admixture.
-Distribution of Admixture Estimates for Individuals from Mexico City and Quetalmahue (indigenous community in Chile).
+Distribution of Admixture Estimates for Individuals from Mexico City and Quetalmahue, an indigenous community in Chile.

-Regional variation of ancestry according to a study made by Ruiz-Linares in 2014, each dot represents a volunteer, with most coming from south Mexico and Mexico City.
+The regional variation of ancestry in 2014.
+Each dot represents a volunteer, with most coming from south Mexico and Mexico City.

-Trivate for ancestry, from the same study as the image above.
+Trivate for ancestry, from the same 2014 study as the image above.